What’s the best asset allocation strategy for your child’s RESP?

 Consider the following scenario when allocating your assets across the RESP.
 From the birth of your child to around age eight, you’re looking at a longer time horizon of 10 years or more.
 Conventional wisdom points to a growth-oriented portfolio with a focus on equities.
 While it’s always possible for stock values to dip, the longer time horizon gives the portfolio time to recover.

 From age nine to 13, it’s time to revisit your investment strategy as your time horizon begins to shorten.
 A heavy exposure to stocks can be tempting, but a narrower window of time makes the portfolio more vulnerable to a significant market downturn.
 Tilting your portfolio towards a more balanced strategy, with a greater emphasis on fixed-income and cash-based investments, should stand a better chance of preserving your capital.
 At this point, you could focus on lower-risk investments to anchor your portfolio.
 Another option would be to invest in a hybrid or balanced fund.
 These funds can evenly split assets between equities and bonds, helping you balance growth and risk.

-As your child nears high school graduation, it’s prudent to dial back and adopt a safety-oriented asset allocation strategy.
+As your child nears high school graduation, it’s prudent to adopt a safety-oriented asset allocation strategy.
 Your child will need to access the funds soon, and you need to limit your exposure to risk.
 Holding the money in Guaranteed Investment Certificates (GICs) or a money market fund within the RESP is one way to go.

 Other investment options

-As an online brokerage client, the sky is the limit when it comes to RESP portfolio construction.
+As an online investor, the sky is the limit when it comes to RESP portfolio construction.
 There are various types of investments you can use to fulfill your RESP asset allocation strategy.
 Consider the following investment options that can help you put your eggs in different baskets.

 - All-in-one exchange-traded funds (ETFs): These allow you to diversify your assets across global markets, while automatically rebalancing your portfolio to maintain a desired value split among different classes.